progAvai/Internet-Engineering-Project2/README.md

 A minimal HTML/CSS/JS frontend (no frameworks)
 A backend API built with Express.js
 Tasks stored in an in-memory array (so no DB setup)

+For running the program:
+prompt install npm
+then prompt start npm and open http://localhost:3000/